course-dprep/actor_diversity_gender_representation_film_industry/README.md

 #### *Project description and research motivation*

 Diversity in the film industry has been a topic of interest in recent years.
 Since, many discussions arise from diversity topics.
 On the one hand, ethnic minorities may feel underrepresented in the film industry.
 On the other hand, people may claim diversity is being forced when people of color enter settings previously deemed "white" in famous historical depictions, for example in the recent live action remake of 'The Little Mermaid'.
 Essentially, the film sector serves as a type of mirror for our culture.
 People typically follow or are influenced by what they see daily.
 People probably watch entertainment the most, therefore diversity and representation are especially important there.
-The ability for viewers to recognize themselves and their experiences on screen fosters a sense of connection and understanding, which is why representation is important.
-Analysis of whether and how diversity has changed throughout the years within the film industry is therefore quite intriguing.
+The ability for viewers to recognize themselves and their experiences on screen fosters a sense of connection and understanding, which is why representation in terms of diversity as well as gender is important.
+Analysis of whether and how actor diversity and gender representation has changed throughout the years within the film industry is therefore quite intriguing.

 #### *Research Question*

 This project is aimed at the following research question:

-\'How does the movie release year influence the actor diversity, measured by the Shannon index, and gender representation in the film industry?\'
+'How does the movie release year influence the actor diversity, measured by the Shannon index, and gender representation in the film industry?'

 ## **2) Method**